Yeamy/SonatypePublish/README-EN.md

 }
 ```

-- if using `localhost` instead of `127.0.0.1` may crush, must allow maven using unsafe request.
+- if using `localhost` instead of `127.0.0.1` may cause exception, must allow unsafe http connection.
 ```groovy
 maven {
     url = 'http://localhost:8082'